-How to Grow and Manage a Hedge
+How to Grow a Thick Hedge Fast

 Defined as a line of closely spaced bushes, shrubs, or low trees, a hedge is planted to form a barrier which is usually a fence.
 It is also referred to as a hedgerow, living fence, or green fence.
 Through my landscaping guides, I have been encouraging people to establish it as it is simple to install and comes with many benefits.
 Unlike other fences, it is permanent, supports ecological diversity, and adds beauty to a property.

 In this article, I will explain how to grow a thick hedge fast at home or business premise.
 Read on to learn how to create the living fence and see some important management practices to apply on your fencing plants.

 How to Grow a Thick Hedge Fast, in Brief